eXept Software AG Logo

 The implementation is not completely tuned for high performance

-(more key-methods should be rewritten as primitives), although the
+(more key-methods could be rewritten as primitives), although the

-common operations have been pretty tuned for some architectures.
+common operations have been pretty much tuned for some architectures.

 LargeIntegers are usually not created explicitely, but result from